brylevkirill/notes/Natural Language Processing.md

 ---
 ### overview

+  "All existing NLP is about mapping the internal statistical dependencies of language, missing the point that language is a communication protocol.
+You cannot study language without considering agents communicating about something.
+The only reason language even has any statistical dependencies to study is because it's imperfect.
+A maximally efficient communication protocol would look like random noise, out of context (besides error correction mechanisms).
+All culture is a form of communication, so "understanding" art requires grounding.
+Mimicking what humans do isn't enough.
+You can't understand language without considering it in context: agents communicating about something.
+An analogy could be trying to understand an economy by looking at statistical structure in stock prices only."

+  *(Francois Chollet)*

+  "No general solution to the problem of computer understanding of natural language is possible, i.e. language is understood only in contextual frameworks, that even these can be shared by people to only a limited extent, and that consequently even people are not embodiments of any such general solution."

+  *(Joseph Weizenbaum)*

   "The ambiguous nature of natural language might seem like a flaw, but in fact, it is exactly this ambiguity that makes natural language so powerful.
 Think of language as a game between a speaker and a listener.
 Game play proceeds as follows: the speaker thinks of a concept, she chooses an utterance to convey that concept, and the listener interprets the utterance.
 Both players win if the listener’s interpretation matches the speaker’s intention.
 To play this game well, the speaker should thus choose the simplest utterance that conveys her intended concept - anything the listener can infer can be omitted.
 How can a computer fill in these gaps, which depend on the breadth of human experience involving perception of the world and social interactions?"

   *(Percy Liang)*